 Be patient, as growing ginger in a container takes time.
 You should see sprouts emerging from the root in two to three weeks.

 Place the container in a warm room where the ginger root is exposed to indirect sunlight.
 Outdoors, place the ginger plant in a spot that receives morning sun but stays shady during hot afternoons.

 Water as needed to keep the potting mix moist, but don’t water to the point of sogginess.

-Harvest ginger when the leaves begin turning yellow – usually about eight to 10 months.
-Bring container-grown ginger plants indoors when temperatures drop to about 50 F. (10 C.).
+Harvest ginger when the leaves begin turning yellow – usually about eight to ten months.
+Bring container-grown ginger plants indoors when temperatures drop to about 50 degrees F. (10 C.).